CQCL/hugr/specification/hugr.md

 operations and one Replace.
 For example, rather than moving the Exit block into the nested CFG:
 1. An Identity node with a single successor can be added onto each edge into the Exit
-2. If there is more than one edge into the Exit, these Identity nodes can then all be combined by a Replace operation that removes them all and adds a single Identity (keeping the same number of in-edges, but reducing to one out-edge to the Exit).
+2. If there is more than one edge into the Exit, these Identity nodes can then all be combined by a Replace operation changing them all for a single Identity (keeping the same number of in-edges, but reducing to one out-edge to the Exit).
 3. The single edge to the Exit node can then be used as the exiting edge.